zerotohero-dev/talks/fluentconf/WORKLOG.md

 >
 > [apachebench][ab] can only give a general idea, and that's **good enough** for our needs.
 If you want a more in depth analysis, however, you would want a fully featured load testing tool such as [jmeter][jmeter].

-That said. for an actual production setup, it would make more sense to conduct a distributed API load test, using an "as a service" solution [such as flood.io][flood].
+That said, for an actual production setup, it would make more sense to conduct a distributed API load test, using an "as a service" solution [such as flood.io][flood].

 ## **Step 001**: Benchmarking a Simple Restify App